C. K. Janu: Muthanga incident

 On February 19, 2003, Janu also led the occupation of land at Muthanga.
 The occupation ended with massive police violence in which a policeman and a tribal were killed.
 It came to be known as the Muthanga incident and Janu had to undergo imprisonment and face 75 cases filed against her.

 The Muthanga incident refers to an incident of police firing on the tribal people in the Muthanga village of Wayanad.
 On 19 February 2003, the tribal people had gathered under Adivasi Gothra Maha Sabha (AGMS) to protest the Kerala government's delay in allotting them land, which had been contracted in October 2001.
 During the protest, Kerala police fired 18 rounds resulting in two immediate fatalities (one of which was a police officer).
 In a subsequent statement, the government placed the official death toll at five.
 A video of the firing was aired on several television news programs and prompted noted author, Arundhati Roy, into writing You have blood on your hands.

-The agitation was deemed a success as, according to Janu, nearly 10,000 tribal families have received land following the 2001 agreement and over 4,000 hectares of land including the Aralam Farm land in Kannur district has been assigned to the landless Adivasis.
+The agitation was deemed a success as, according to Janu, nearly 10,000 tribal families have received land following the 2001 agreement and over 4,000 hectares of land including the Aralam Farmland in the Kannur district has been assigned to the landless Adivasis.

 Aralam protests

 After the Muthanga agitation, Janu shifted her concentration onto occupying land at Aralam farm, a huge cooperative farm that the government had promised to distribute amongst landless tribal people.

 Janu is sometimes described as the first 'organic' leader of tribal people in Kerala and holds status among notable women politicians in Kerala such as KR Gowriamma and Kunnikkal Ajitha.
 She is reported to be devoid of abstract political dogmas.
-She has often cooperated with national and international indigenous people's organisations but was always very wary of being funded by any organisation.
+She has often cooperated with national and international indigenous people's organisations but was always very wary of being funded by any organization.
 Most of the activities of the Adivasi Gothra Maha Sabha are funded entirely through the solidarity of poor tribal people and former untouchables.